A Mother’s Guide to Establishing Paternity in Denver, Colorado

 • Navigate Paperwork and Procedures: We’ll handle the forms, technicalities, and ensure nothing slips through the cracks (you’d be amazed how often court filings bounce back over tiny mistakes).

-• Strategize for Your Unique Situation: No two families—or fathers—are the same.
+• Strategize for Your Unique Situation: No two families, or fathers, are the same.
 We tailor everything to fit your circumstances and goals.

 • Advocate During Hearings: Whether it’s fighting for fair support, supervised visitation, or making your concerns heard in a crowded courtroom, you won’t be standing there alone.